propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 2.0.0 - 2023-10-22 =
+* Launched new 'Pro' pricing model containing different packages to simplify things
+* New 'Features' setting tab containing a dashboard allowing you to turn on/off the features you wish to use
+* Existing users updating won't be effected as it remembers the add ons active at the time of update
+* New users will need the relevant subscription to activate certain feature
+* License key page updated to support new Pro license key
+* Added ability to sort contacts by name in admin lists
+* Added secondary order to shortcodes to prevent issues where properties with same price go over multiple pages
+* Catered for no currency being set when formatting deposit
+* Declared compatibility for WordPress 6.3.2

 = 1.5.54 - 2023-10-02 =
 * Initial Divi support.
 Single property page only at present.
 Includes new widgets so property details page can be built using Divi Theme Builder